andompesta/andompesta.github.io/_posts/2023-11-17-normalization-flow.md

 Note that $f_{\theta}^{-1}$, in the contex of generative models, is also referd as a pushforwartd mapping from a simple density $p(z)$ to a more complex $p(x)$.
 The inverse transfomration $f_{\theta}$ is instead called the normalization flow as it normalizes a complex distribution into a simpler one, one step at a time.
-Finally, to achieve a computationally efficent training and sampling procedure there is the need to efficently compute the determinants of $J_{f_{\theta_i}}$.
-While it is possible to leverage auto-diff libraries to compute the Jacobians of a squared transformation matrix: computing the determinant of such matrix it is generally computationally expencive ($O(n)^3$); thus a large amount of research when into designing transformations that have efficent Jacobian determinant formulations.

 ### Training Procedures and Inference